hasantezcan/full-stack-conf/README.md

 ### `Navbar Fixed Top`

-	when you add this class your navbar it will stick in to the top your page.
+- When you add this class your navbar it will stick in to the top your page.

 		class="fixed-top"

 ### `Jumbotron`

 It's a Information head title on site.

 https://getbootstrap.com/docs/4.2/components/jumbotron/